IBM/client-insight-wealth-management/README.md

 ![](doc-images/create-project.png)

 * Once you have your project opened, you can use the `Add to Project` link to add a `Notebook` to the project.
 Here we will choose the `From URL` tab to add notebook from this repository.
-Prove a name and description for the notebook.
-And in the `Notebook URL` provide the following url.
-Click `Create Notebook` to open the notebook.
+Provide a name and description for the notebook, and in the `Notebook URL` field provide the following url:

 ```
 https://github.com/IBM/client-insight-wealth-management/blob/master/notebook/Use%20Client%20Insights%20in%20meeting%20preparations.ipynb
 ```

+Click `Create Notebook` to open the notebook.

 ![](doc-images/create-notebook.png)